Home Data Solidity Programming Essentials - Second Edition

 • Contracts bytecode

-Think of the Application Binary Interface (ABI) as an interface consisting of all external and public function declarations along with their parameters and return types.
-The ABI defines the contract and any caller wanting to invoke any contract function can use the ABI to do so.
+Think of the ABI as an interface consisting of all external and public function declarations along with their parameters and return types.
+The ABI defines the contract, and any caller wanting to invoke any contract function can use the ABI to do so.

-The bytecode is what represents the contract and it is deployed in the Ethereum ecosystem.
-The bytecode is required during deployment and ABI is needed for invoking functions in a contract.
+The bytecode represents the low-level instruction set for the contract, and it is deployed in the Ethereum ecosystem.
+The bytecode is required during deployment, and the ABI is needed for invoking functions in a contract.

 A new instance of a contract is created using the ABI definition.